9 Best Senolytic Supplements for Healthy Aging (2025)

 Senolytic supplements may help the body deal with aging cells more effectively.
 While research is still growing, many early findings suggest they can support better overall health as we age.

-• May reduce chronic inflammation.
-These supplements may help clear out senescent cells, which are known to release inflammatory chemicals.
-This might ease low-level inflammation that builds up as we get older, sometimes called “inflammaging.”
+- Chronic inflammation: These supplements may help clear out senescent cells, which are known to release inflammatory chemicals.
+This might ease low-level inflammation that builds up as we get older.

-• Could improve physical function.
-Some studies in animals and early human trials suggest that removing zombie cells may help with strength, mobility, and energy levels in older adults.
+- Physical function: Some studies suggest that removing zombie cells may help with strength, mobility, and energy levels in older adults.

-• May support brain and heart health.
-Ingredients like fisetin, quercetin, and resveratrol have been linked to better brain function and heart health in lab research.
-While more studies are needed, early signs look promising.
+- Brain and heart health: Ingredients like fisetin, quercetin, and resveratrol have been linked to better brain function and heart health in lab research.

 Side Effects of Senolytic Supplements

-Senolytic supplements are usually well tolerated when taken in moderate doses, but like any supplement, they may cause side effects in some people.
+Senolytic supplements are usually well tolerated when taken in moderate doses, but they may cause side effects in some people.

 What Foods Are Senolytic?